Configurer une application Azure pour Exchange Online

 • ID de l'annuaire (locataire)

-Pour des raisons de sécurité, nous vous recommandons d'enregistrer la nouvelle application en tant qu'application à locataire unique.
+Pour des raisons de sécurité, nous vous recommandons d'enregistrer la nouvelle application en tant que locataire unique.

-1. En tant qu'administrateur, connectez-vous à votre portail Microsoft Azure.
+1. En tant qu'administrateur, connectez-vous à votre portail Azure.

-3. Cliquez sur New Registration (Nouvelle inscription), puis saisissez un nom pour votre application (par exemple, Enterprise Migration App).
+3. Cliquez sur New Registration (Nouvel enregistrement) et saisissez un nom pour votre application (par exemple, "Application d'importation avancée").

-4. Pour Supported account types (Types de comptes compatibles), cliquez sur Accounts in this organizational directory only (Comptes dans cet annuaire organisationnel uniquement) pour créer une application à locataire unique.
+4. Dans Supported account types (Types de comptes compatibles), cliquez sur Accounts in this organizational directory only (Comptes de ce répertoire organisationnel uniquement) pour créer une application à locataire unique.

 Étape 2 : Configurer les autorisations de l'API